 Resident Teaching Experiences

-UPMC Shadyside Family Medicine Residents education to both undergraduate and medical students in a variety of settings.
+UPMC Shadyside Family Medicine Residents provide education to both undergraduate and medical students in a variety of settings.
 Residents help to train medical students from various medical schools in both the inpatient and outpatient settings during their Family Medicine Clerkships and Acting Internships.
-Those schools include the University of Pittsburgh and the Philadelphia College of Osteopathic Medicine.
-Other opportunities for teaching are also available if the resident has a special interest and can be tailored to the resident’s career goals.
+Those schools routinely include: the University of Pittsburgh and the Philadelphia College of Osteopathic Medicine.
+Other opportunities for teaching are also available if the resident has a special educational interest and can be tailored to the resident’s career goals.
 Opportunities that prior residents have pursued include participating in Family Medicine clerkship skills sessions, presenting didactic sessions for medical students, and involvement with medical student pre-clinical courses.